ssw2003/startup/README.md

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

 - [ ] **All functionality implemented or mocked out** - I did not complete this part of the deliverable.
 - [x] **Hooks** - I have a hook to make a variable and set it.
-I used hooks to set the picre variables for being displayed in the main screen, the playing screen, and the error screen.
+I used hooks to set the pire variables for being displayed in the main screen, the playing screen, and the error screen.

 ## 🚀 Service deliverable